 At the heart of this approach lies an emphasis on employee well-being as an integral aspect of strategic planning and modelling.
 Read on to find out how organizations can make the most of adaptive HR leadership to deliver a human-centred approach to disruption.

 Bernard Marr’s article in Forbes, The 10 Biggest Business Trends For 2021 Everyone Must Be Ready For, highlights some of the key potential future disruptions likely to impact businesses moving forward into the new year.
 The abandonment of the workplace in favour of increased remote working, the increase in automation and importance of data-driven decision making, and a refocusing on local as opposed to global considerations in light of travel restrictions are all factors likely to continue to play an important role in how business and HR leaders plan for the future.

-By the same token, the events of 2020 have created a seismic shift in how leaders prepare for potential new challenges, so that they are not just in a position to survive any future “black swan” events which create intense disruptions, but are well positioned to thrive in the face of adversity.
+By the same token, the events of 2020 have created a seismic shift in how leaders prepare for potential new challenges so that they are not just in a position to survive any future “black swan” events that create intense disruptions but are well-positioned to thrive in the face of adversity.
 The trends outlined by Marr in his Forbes article could be subject to great changes, and organizations may well have to once again to respond to an unforeseen crisis.